ArtjomsPorss/AddressBook_SpringMVC_H2DB/README.md

 ZIP VARCHAR(255)
 );
 ```
-* It should create ENTRIES table (look at top left):
+* It should table named "ENTRIES" (look at top left):
 ![024 console with table](https://user-images.githubusercontent.com/11411618/27842691-1f552072-6104-11e7-8380-0e7bba543f32.jpg)
-* Now press red button in very top-left of H2 Console to **disconnect** from database.
-IT IS IMPORTANT TO DO THIS!
-Otherwise Application won't work because it uses same connection as H2 Console login.
+* Now press red button in very top-left of H2 Console to disconnect from database. **IT IS IMPORTANT TO DO THIS!** Otherwise Application won't work, I guess because it uses same connection(login details) as we used to enter H2 Console.
 ### Running Application
 * click on Tomcat server in Servers tab
 * click button with play icon in Servers tab